mailtarget/mailtarget-wp-plugin/README.md

-# Mailtarget Wordpress Form Plugin
+# MTARGET Wordpress Form Plugin

-This is a plugin for embedding mailtarget form into wordpress application
+This is a plugin for embedding mtarget form into wordpress application

 # History